PrideInt/ProjectKorraSpirits/README.md

 replace the entity and then convert them back to the original entity, we can do that too.
 Any `Spirit` instance that extends `ReplaceableSpirit` will be able to do this.

-Holds an `Optional<ReplacedCache>` reference, storing data of the original replaced entity.
+Holds an `Optional<ReplacedDefinitions>` reference, storing data of the original replaced entity.
 Also, the `SpiritRecord` reference.

 ### LightSpirit